Thursday, February 4, 2016

 Day Trips:

 Sayulita – This is a surfing/Arts community a 20 minute taxi ride from the Hotel.
 It is a nice late morning trip with Lunch.
 There are a lot of art galleries.
+The beach sand is black.

 Puerto Vallarta (main city) – This is a 40 minute taxi ride.
 We usually go one afternoon and evening.
 It’s good for shopping and walking.
 The best market is along the river.
 For dinner I would recommend Cafedesartistes, but bring extra $$$$.
 It’s exceptional.
 Edmundo took Cindy and I there once.
 If it seems to rich, ask the bellman for a recommendation or check out another one on Trip Advisor.
 Spend some time walking around the Malecon and look at all the sand sculptures.
 This is the area that you should be familiar with from your trip years ago.
 Taxi’s are easy to to catch.
 Look for them near the Catholic Church.